CS-SI/Orekit/src/site/markdown/index.md

         * atmospheric drag
         * third body attraction
         * radiation pressure with eclipses
-        * computation of Jacobians with respect to orbital parameters and selected force models parameters
+    * computation of Jacobians with respect to orbital parameters and selected model parameters for numerical, semi-analytical, and analytical propagation models
     * trajectories around Lagragian points using CR3BP model
     * tabulated ephemerides
         * file based